 The board will not finance the construction or purchase of the facility.
-The board will lease the facility and will not own the facility.
+The board will lease the facility; we will not own the facility.
 Rent is projected to be 15% of revenue.
 The only debt financing in the proposed budget is for the purchase of school technology infrastructure, hardware, software, furniture and equipment.
 The proposed budget includes a five year conventional loan for \$948,570.00 at a projected interest rate of 7.5%.
-This loan is assumed to be commercial bank financing and, in some cases, may be backed by a guarantee from either CSUSA or a third party developer.
-If necessary, the board will request CSUSA's assistance in locating a third party developer, as CSUSA has worked with many.
+This loan is assumed to be commercial bank financing in some cases backed by a guarantee from either the management company or its affiliated development company.
+In the absence of conventional financing, alternate financing would be provided by either the management company or the affiliated development company.

 7. Will the school have assets from other sources (e.g. building, furniture, chairs, computers, etc.)?

 If yes, please provide a list.
 Note which are secured and which are anticipated, and include evidence of commitment for any assets on which the school's core operation depends

-Other than the sources identified herein, the school does not anticipate obtaining assets from any other sources.
+Other than the sources identified herein, we do not anticipate obtaining assets from any other sources.